jpecheverryp/ecomm/README.md

-# e-commerce Site
+# Tauro Site (e-commerce)

-Welcome to my ecommerce site repository, this is a project that I am building with the purpose of learning and practicing how to create a complex Full Stack Web Application from Scratch.
+Welcome to the Tauro site repository, this is a project that I am building with the purpose of learning and practicing how to create a complex Full Stack Web Application from Scratch.
 I will be using the projects section in this Github repo to set goals and tasks.

 ## Initial Stack